 - It has nothing to do with the internal structure of the software.

-- It is also called behavioural testing.
+- We also call it as behavioural testing.

 - It is complementary to white box testing.